UTServicesLISADCCResearch Software Management Training

 Research Software Management Training

 Would you like to get the background to start writing code for research, stay up to date on research software management practices, and help tailor this new training?
-Consider joining us in this pilot.
+Consider joining us in this pilot training.

 Content

-The pilot course consists of three components with the following order: 1) an online self-study material where you have 2 weeks to read, 2) an interactive session, and 3) finalizing with a draft of your research software uploaded to your GitHub repository.
+The pilot training course consists of three components with the following order: 1) an online self-study material where you have two weeks to work on, 2) a half-day interactive session, and 3) finalizing with a draft of your research software uploaded to your GitHub repository.

 • Online Self-Study Course